-Posted about 8 years ago by Philip Ingram
+Posted over 8 years ago by Philip Ingram

 As I’ve been recently working with the PayPal API recently, I thought I’d put my solution to how I ended up using their IPN.

 IPN, or Instant Payment Notification, is how PayPal sends back the response to your API call.

 When you send an e-commerce type payment, say from your checkout, to PayPal, you also send a NotifyUrl with it.
 PayPal will use this Notify Url to send back the response of what happened to the transaction, e.g., was the payment successful.

 So, according to the definition above, we’re going to get a ‘message’ back regarding the success of the transaction.
 That means we need a controller to collect this response and then perform some business logic to complete the customer’s transaction on our website.

 I’m assuming two things, one you are already comfortable with rails and two, that you are using Active Merchant .
 The starting point for this whole post can be found in their integration notificiations documentation.
 I’m simply making it a little easier to read and current to Rails 2.3.4.